Dev guideAPI Reference

 Key differences between Full Stack legacy and Optimizely Feature Experimentation.

-Optimizely Feature Experimentation is a completely redesigned Full Stack experience.
-We believe this new experience will provide several benefits to you and your teams.
-When changing between the two versions, several key differences between Full Stack and Feature Experimentation are important.
+Optimizely Feature Experimentation is a completely redesigned Full Stack Experimentation experience.
+Optimizely believe this redesigned experience will benefit you and your teams.
+Several key differences between Full Stack Experimentation and Feature Experimentation are important when migrating to the latest version.

 Key concept changes

-The following table explains the new concepts in Optimizely Feature Experimentation.
+The following table explains the overall concepts in Optimizely Feature Experimentation.

 Old Full Stack conceptNew Optimizely Feature Experimentation conceptFeature Experimentation information